 In your job search, you must learn as much as possible about potential employers so that you can target those that are the best match for you and so that you can stand out among other applicants.
-Learn about their mission, products, services, and their clients.
-Find out about their organizational structure and the workplace culture.
+Learn about their mission, culture, products, services, and their clients.
 This will put you in an excellent position to make clear connections between your skills and their needs when you prepare your resume and cover letter, or in an interview.

-- Start with the company website, and read every page
+- Start with the company website, and read various pages

 - Many companies have a listing on LinkedIn, describing the work culture of the company so as to attract good applicants